 Chowder Bay is a historical maritime village set in natural bushland and the stunning harbour as a background.
 It is surrounded by two significant areas of open space – Clifton Gardens Reserve and Sydney Harbour National Park.
 Both of which are linked by walking tracks to other places of interest including Taronga Zoo, Balmoral Beach and Headland Park.
 Chowder Bay is a short drive to/from Mosman where groups can access supermarkets, medical facilities, pharmacies etc

-For the past 10 years, LEF has been developing and delivering high-quality recreation programming on Sydney Harbour from its Chowder Bay foreshore education and accommodation facility.
+For the past 10 years, LEF has been developing and delivering high-quality school camps on Sydney Harbour from its Chowder Bay foreshore education and accommodation facility.

 LEF Sydney Harbour outdoor education programs are usually between two and five days in length but as all programs are tailored for individual groups, longer programs can be arranged.
 Both residential and expedition-style programs are offered.